0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 ---
 title: "Voiding the Warranty - Merkury Smart Plug"
-date: 2022-08-23T21:30:03-05:00
+date: 2022-10-21T12:30:03-05:00
-draft: true
+draft: false
 toc: true
 tags: ["tryharder", "iot", "firmware", "devices"]
 ---

-### The Cause - Why do this?
+## The Cause - Why do this?

 Studying infosec and IoT device security has given me a desire to create my own gadgets and practice some of what I've learned.
 What better way than destroying some cheap off-the-shelf devices found at a local store and share my process with others?

-"But,", some may ask, "why would I do that when there are options such as Arduino, ESP32, and ESP8266 that are available?"
+Some may ask, "why would I do that when there are options such as Arduino, ESP32, and ESP8266 that are available?"

 - **Availability**
     Since I am located out in a rather rural area, if I want an Arduino board or similar, I have to order it online.
-After I pay for the device and additional shipping, I patiently wait for my device to arrive in the hopes that the order is correct and device is functional.
+After I pay for the device and additional shipping, I patiently wait for my device to arrive in the hopes that the order is correct, and the device is functional.
-    By sourcing inexpensive devices locally, I am able to cut cost, avoid shipping, and skip waiting and crossing my fingers.
+    By sourcing inexpensive devices locally, I can cut cost, avoid shipping, and skip waiting and crossing my fingers.
 Also, these devices are usually sold in packs of 2-4 at a cost comparable or cheaper than the cost of a single Arduino without shipping added.

 - **Peripherals**